 Note: ALLOWED_HOSTS can contain a list of strings representing the host/domain names that this Django site can serve.
 In the example, we use a value of '*' that will match any request’s Host header.
 However, you can specify a fully qualified name (not including port) or a value beginning with a period (e.g. .jelastic.com) as a subdomain wildcard.

 - create new subdirectories for the static and media content:

 mkdir ROOT/static_local; mkdir ROOT/media

 - and, lastly, run the synchronization of resources:

 Enter yes if system asks for confirmation and wait till this process is over.

 11. That’s all!
 Now, you can return to the dashboard and press Open in browser button next to your environment with Django CMS.

-Tip: You can access the Django CMS administration panel by adding /admin at the end of the page’s URL.
 For entering, use the superuser credentials you’ve specified while creating your Django CMS application.